-Be honest, if you don’t have a clue about your future career then tell them, but do say something like "I hope university will help me finalise my career aspirations.”
-It’s not all about careers either; if you want to go to university because you are utterly fascinated by the subject, then tell them.
+Be honest — if you don’t have a clue about your future career then tell them, but do say something like “I hope university will help me finalise my career aspirations.”
+It’s not all about careers either; if you want to go to university because you are utterly fascinated by the subject, then tell them that.

-They want students that have a genuine enthusiasm for the subject.
+They want students who have a genuine enthusiasm for the subject.
 Explain what you think having a degree will help you achieve or how you think university will benefit you.